mlvilleg/CovidInteractivePlot/Airline Project/README.md

 ![](output/correlation_plot.png)

 As can be seen in this plot, the majority of airlines had little to no change in the benefit/loss, even if those airlines have close to 100 cancellations/changes.
-This can better be seen int the following histogram below:
+This can better be seen in the following histogram below:

 ![](output/histogram.png)